HomNarasimha/LifeSkills/Tiny_Habits.md

 * It enables us to tackle more difficult tasks.
 * It helps us build habits more easily and effectively.
 ## 4. In this video, what was the most interesting story or idea for you?
+The story of the Ship of Theseus is interesting because, over time, its old planks are replaced with new ones.
+Eventually, the ship looks completely new, even though it’s the same one.

+This is a great example of personal change.
+Just like the ship, we can change our identity by replacing old habits with new ones.
+Over time, these new habits help shape a new identity for us.
 ## 5. What is the book's perspective about Identity?
 * Identity is key to changing any habit or solving any system because it provides a new perspective on how we approach things.
 * Most people work from outcome to identity, but we should focus on working from identity to outcome.